I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 She paused as Azula just frowned at her.

-"I know I was making a point," the earth-bender assured her after pausing.
-"I'm just now sure what it was now."
+"I know I was making a point," the earth-bender assured her after pausing, one finger tapping her chin.
+"I'm just not sure what it was now."

 "I think," Aang chuckled as he joined them just then, dropping off his glider as he seemed to appear out of nowhere to land near their fire.
 "You were trying to point out that it's one thing to find enlightenment.
 It's another to let it rule you."